 However, qigong alone is normally insufﬁcient to resolve and clear serious and traumatic emotional and spiritual blockages within the deeper layers of your consciousness.
 This more encompassing skill primarily belongs in the realm of Taoist meditation.

-Qigong represents a total system of energy work and personal development system.
-The exercises presented the Energy Arts Qigong Exercise Program are all that are necessary to maintain high-level health and increase overall awareness.
+Qigong represents a total system of energy work and personal development.
+The exercises presented in the Energy Arts Qigong Exercise Program are all that are necessary to maintain high-level health and increase overall awareness.
 This set of exercises can also serve as warm-up exercises for internal martial artists and energetic healers.